Cheap personal car loans

 Important.
 Certain lenders offer personal loans up to £50,000, though it's a huge commitment, so think very carefully before getting such a large amount.
 Be VERY sure you can repay it.

-If you do plan to borrow, first check with your own bank, as cheap rates for such large borrowing are often for existing customers only.
+If you do plan to borrow, first check with your own bank, as cheap rates for such large borrowing are often for existing current account customers only.
 If your bank can't help, next look at the cheapest open market rates.

 1. You need to be an existing customer to qualify for these loans